Tuva: History

 In 1930, the pro-Soviet regime discarded the state's Mongol script in favor of a Latin alphabet designed for Tuva by Russian linguists.
 In 1943, Cyrillic script replaced Latin.
 Under the leadership of Party Secretary Salchak Toka, ethnic Russians were granted full citizenship rights and Buddhist and Mongol influences on the Tuvan state and society were systematically curtailed.

 Tuva was annexed by the Soviet Union in 1944, with the approval of Tuva's Little Khural (parliament), but without a referendum on the issue.
 It became the Tuvan Autonomous Oblast, within the Russian Soviet Federative Socialist Republic, after the Soviet victory in World War II.
 Salchak Toka, leader of the Tuvan People's Revolutionary Party, was given the title of First Secretary of the Tuvan Communist Party and became the de facto ruler of Tuva until his death in 1973.
 The territory became the Tuvan Autonomous Soviet Socialist Republic on 10 October 1961.

 In February 1990, the Tuvan Democratic Movement was founded by Kaadyr-ool Bicheldei, a philologist at the Kyzyl State Pedagogical Institute.
 The party aimed to provide jobs and housing (both in short supply), and improve the status of the Tuvan language and culture.
 Later in the year, there was a wave of attacks against Tuva's sizeable Russian community, including sniper attacks on trucks, and attacks on outlying settlements, with 168 murdered.
 Russian troops were eventually called in.
 Many Russians moved out of the republic during this period.
 Tuva has remained remote and difficult to access.

 Tuva was a signatory to the 31 March 1992 treaty that created the Russian Federation.
 On 22 October 1993, a new constitution was drawn up for the republic, creating a 32-member parliament (Supreme Khural) and a Grand Khural, which deals with local legislation.
 The constitution was approved by 53.9% (62.2% according to another source) of Tuvans in a referendum on 12 December 1993.
 At the same time, the official name was changed from Tuva (Тува) to Tyva (Тыва).

-Soldiers from Tuva participate in the 2022 Russian invasion of Ukraine.
-Women protested against mobilization in Kyzyl, 20 of them were arrested.